 I’ve presented at this conference many times.
 For me, it has always been a conference not to miss.
 Luckily, the CM-Strategies conference is in Santa Clara this year which means no travel for me this year.
-It made the decision to attend a slam-dunk.

 This year, I decided to do something a little bit different with my presentation.
 It’s not the usual technical presentation or in-depth case study.
 With the launch of the new Arbortext business unit at PTC, we reached out to long-time Arbortext customers to see where they were.
 We wanted to know whether our customers were realizing the full potential of their solutions.
 We wanted to know what data they’d collected, what lessons they’d learned, and what they’d implemented over time.